sradics/digital-garden/_notes/How to Take Smart Notes.md

 Literature notes are short and meant to help with writing slip-box notes. — location: [1200](kindle://book?action=open&asin=B09V5M8FR5&location=1200) ^ref-27750

 ---
 Handwriting is slower and can’t be corrected as quickly as electronic notes.
-Because students can’t write fast enough to keep up with everything that is said in a lecture, they are forced to focus on the gist of what is being said, not the details. — location: [1208](kindle://book?action=open&asin=B09V5M8FR5&location=1208) ^ref-16083
+Because students can’t write fast enough to keep up with everything that is said in a lecture, they are forced to **focus on the gist of what is being said**, not the details. — location: [1208](kindle://book?action=open&asin=B09V5M8FR5&location=1208) ^ref-16083

 ---
 Handwriting makes pure copying impossible, but instead facilitates the translation of what is said (or written) into one’s own words. — location: [1211](kindle://book?action=open&asin=B09V5M8FR5&location=1211) ^ref-41063